barisates/react-data-table-component-extensions/README.md

 - Export the file in \*.csv and \*.xls format.
 - Print the table data.
 - Filter table data by all columns.
+- Filter table can be set by special digit number, default value is 2

 #### Example
 Example of filtering table data and export, print buttons.